Luigi Maglione: Cardinal Secretary of State

-Pope Pius XI created him Cardinal-Priest of Santa Pudenziana in the consistory of 16 December 1935, and then Prefect of the Sacred Congregation of the Council on 22 July 1938.
-Cardinal Maglione was one of the cardinal electors who participated in the 1939 papal conclave, which selected Pope Pius XII.
+Pope Pius XI created Maglione Cardinal-Priest of Santa Pudenziana in the consistory of 16 December 1935, and then prefect of the Sacred Congregation of the Council on 22 July 1938.
+Maglione was one of the cardinal electors who participated in the 1939 papal conclave, which selected Pope Pius XII.
 Pius XII, who was a former schoolmate of Maglione's, tapped Maglione to succeed him as Vatican Secretary of State on 10 March 1939.

-His tenure as Secretary of State included most of World War II and the Holocaust, much of his work being documented in the eleven volumes of the Holy See's wartime documents, Actes et documents du Saint Siège relatifs à la Seconde Guerre Mondiale.
+His tenure as secretary of state included most of World War II and the Holocaust, much of his work being documented in the eleven volumes of the Holy See's wartime documents, Actes et documents du Saint Siège relatifs à la Seconde Guerre Mondiale.
 After falling under Nazi occupation, Lithuania appealed to the Vatican to reintegrate its dioceses into the country and replace its bishops, to which Maglione responded, "The government of Kaunas should appreciate, that the Holy See cannot run behind armies and change bishops as combatant troops occupy new territories belonging to countries other than their own."

+The relationship between Maglione and the pontiff was so close that Italians were known to joke that whenever Pius XII went out without his maglione (Italian for "sweater"), he caught cold.
+Maglione vigorously defended Pius XII's wartime diplomacy, once declaring: "If you ask why the documents sent by the Pontiff to the Polish bishops have not been made public, know that it seems better in the Vatican to follow the same norms, the Polish bishops themselves follow...Isn’t this what has to be done?
+Should the father of Christianity increase the misfortunes of Poles in their own country?"

-Cardinal Maglione died a year before the war's end in Casoria from neuritis and circulatory ailments.
+Maglione died a year before the war's end in Casoria from neuritis and circulatory ailments.
 Upon his death, Pius XII assumed the duties of the office himself, with assistance from Domenico Tardini and Giovanni Battista Montini (who later became Pope Paul VI).

-He vigorously defended Pius XII's wartime diplomacy, once declaring, "If you ask why the documents sent by the Pontiff to the Polish bishops have not been made public, know that it seems better in the Vatican to follow the same norms, the Polish bishops themselves follow...Isn’t this what has to be done?
-Should the father of Christianity increase the misfortunes of Poles in their own country?"
-The relationship between Maglione and the Pontiff was so close that Italians were known to joke that whenever Pius XII went out without his maglione (Italian for "sweater"), he caught cold.